simonmichael/hledger/site/index.md

 <a href="images/balance-q-inc.png" class="highslide" onclick="return hs.expand(this)"><img src="images/balance-q-inc.png" title="Balance report showing income/expense by quarter" /></a>

 hledger is first a command-line tool.
-Your data lives in a simple, safe, plain text file which you can edit any way you wish; hledger reads that file and produces reports of various kinds, without changing your data.
+Your data lives in a plain text journal file which you can edit any way you wish; hledger reads that file and produces reports of various kinds, without changing your data.
 (It can help you add new transactions, but does not change existing ones.)
 </div>

 <div class="indent1">
-### and a curses UI
+### and a console UI

 <a href="images/hledger-ui/hledger-ui-bcexample-acc.png" class="highslide" onclick="return hs.expand(this)"><img src="images/hledger-ui/hledger-ui-bcexample-acc.png" title="hledger-ui accounts screen" /></a>

-hledger also provides a curses-style [console interface](manual#ui) that lets you review account balances and transactions with fewer keystrokes and less effort.
+hledger also provides a curses-style [console&nbsp;interface](manual#ui) that lets you review account balances and transactions with fewer keystrokes and less effort.
 </div>